Residence Permit Regulations

 Residence Permit Renewals

 Residence permits are typically valid for one year, and they must be renewed if a member remains in Greece beyond the expiration date on a permit.
 Please notify Pandelis Paschos two and a half months prior to the permit’s expiration if you wish to renew your residence permit.
 Members can renew up to three years.
 The fee for a one year renewal is currently €150.
-For an additional €50 fee, applications may be submitted after the aforementioned two month period and up to one month following a permit’s expiration.
-Please see Article 11 and 92 of Law 3386/2005 for more details.
+A penalty fee of 100€ will be applied, if you submit your application for renewal, after the aforementioned two month period and up to one month following a permit’s expiration.
+Please see Law 5038/2023 for details.

-As of November 2021, the procedure for the renewal of residence permits has changed, as the process now involves the online submission of some documentation.
+As of April 1st 2024, the procedure for the renewal of residence permits has changed, as the process now involves the online submission of some documentation.

 The new outline of the process is the following: